aguoietf/ietf-ccamp-yang-otn-slicing/draft-ietf-ccamp-yang-otn-slicing.md

    - Service-level objectives (SLOs) associated with different objects, including the TNS, node, link, termination point, and explicit path, within a TNS.

+   The OTN slicing model further augments the common TNS model with OTN technology-specific SLO/SLE attributes upon requesting slice services by an OTN-aware customer.
+These attributes allows the customer to specify desired signal quality and bandwidth in terms of OTN signal structure.
+These attributes include:

+   - The performance objective for Optical Data Unit (ODU) containers as defined in ITU-T-G.8201-Amd.1.

+   - Bandwidth specification in the type and number of ODU containers.

 ### NBI YANG Model Tree for Transport Network Slice

 ~~~~